JessAndRob/BitsAndBobs/README.md

 This folder has scripts in 😉

 - reboot-vms.ps1 - pass this an array of vm name, resource group and subscription - and it'll restart vms for you
+- savejumpykeepystuff.ps1 - used as a run-command so when we destroy the domain in SQLBitsInfra we keep our user folder